 What Happens When You Cut Out Dairy?

-If you have been experiencing unwanted effects after consuming dairy, cutting it out of your diet can lead to some positive changes, including improved gut health, clearer skin, and reduced inflammation.
+If you have been experiencing unwanted effects after consuming dairy, cutting it out of your diet may lead to some positive changes.
+Always consult with a healthcare provider if you think this may be the case.

 Just keep in mind that embracing a dairy-free diet (unless you need to do so for medical or lifestyle purposes) can cause you to miss out on essential nutrients like calcium, vitamin D, and vitamin B12.